French data watchdog questions Google on privacy

-PARIS (Reuters) - France’s data protection watchdog has given internet search group Google Inc three weeks to answer questions about its new privacy policy, as part of a Europe-wide investigation being led by the French regulator.
+PARIS, March 20 (Reuters) - France’s data protection watchdog has given U.S. internet search group Google Inc three weeks to answer questions about its new privacy policy, as part of a Europe-wide investigation being led by the French regulator.

 In a letter to Google CEO Larry Page dated March 16, the Commission Nationale de l‘Informatique (CNIL) asked Google to explain what it will do with user data it collects, how long it will store it and whether it will be linked to the person’s real identity, as well as the legal justification for its approach.